484858383/flappy-bird/README.md

 -to texture pipes i split each one up into 2 parts (4 total), top and body, the top is the opening in the pipe and the body is the body. i did this as sfml scaled the pipes wierldy and i wanted all the pipe openings to be the same size

--there may be one or two more additions if i get a nicer looking background texture